 My introvert's energy is often drained by large crowds (i.e. Disneyland, concerts), and I appreciate working on solo projects like writing quietly on my own.
 So my extrovert steps in and makes sure that I clearly manage expectations of others with respect to my time, and reminds me that it is my job to let my no be no, and my yes be yes...often using humor in doing so.

 My extroverted side celebrates and reminds my introvert that I am a social butterfly too.
 I love being highly independent and creative, yet I derive great joy out of entertaining and socializing with friends!

 I adore meeting new people, public speaking, group projects, and new experiences.
-I am an idea person who has the energy, foresight, and creativity to lean into risks, make connections, and manifest dreams in my life and support the dreams of others.
+I am an idea person who likes to lean into risks, make connections, and manifest dreams in my life while supporting the dreams of others.

 Aesthetics are important to my extroverted side (my surroundings, fashion, nature).
 My introvert guards my time management and honors my dedication and organization.
 While my extrovert reminds my introvert not to take herself so seriously...to laugh and to play.

 Nothing will leave healthy extroverts feeling more hurt and unsafe than people, places or experiences who assume the worst about their energy and passion, or those who assign ill intentions to the extrovert, compete with the extrovert in passive aggressive ways, are motivated by envy, do not acknowledge the extrovert's contributions publicly, judge the extrovert, or rain on their enthusiasm with subtle digs and disloyalty.
 The extrovert is also confused by those who refuse to take a stand, those who play devil's advocate for the sake of attention seeking, and those who expect the extrovert to read their minds, and mean girls/guys.